Semi-supervised Embedding Learning for High-dimensional Bayesian Optimization: Numerical Results

 \subsection{Scalability Analysis}

 We analyzed the scalability by comparing the cumulative time of each algorithm under the same number of iterations.
-As shown in Figure \ref{fig:scalability}, we can see that for the low-cost objective functions such as Branin, $\text{SILBO-BU}$ is fast, while $\text{SILBO-TD}$ is relatively slow.
-This is because CMA-ES is used to solve Equation \ref{strategy2}, which takes much time.
-For the expensive objective functions such as neural networks, $\text{SILBO-TD}$ takes approximately the same time as most algorithms, while $\text{SILBO-BU}$ takes more time due to its re-evaluation process.
+As shown in Figure \ref{fig:scalability}, for low-cost objective functions such as Branin, $\text{SILBO-BU}$ is fast, while $\text{SILBO-TD}$ is relatively slow.
+This is because $\text{SILBO-TD}$ takes a lot of time to solve the Equation \ref{strategy2}.
+For expensive objective functions such as neural network, $\text{SILBO-TD}$ takes approximately the same time as most algorithms, while $\text{SILBO-BU}$ takes more time due to its re-evaluation procedure.